#43 - Chinatown Adventure

 When we were in Thailand recently, I was thrilled to learn we could visit Bangkok's huge, bustling Chinatown.
 It gave me a way to celebrate those exotic memories from my childhood.
 Compared to the quiet looking black and white photo, the Thai version of Chinatown nearly shocked my system!
 It was exciting to take in all the new sights and smells surrounding me.
 I loved the crazy, congested, Yaowarat Road with all the neon signs.

 I loved the side streets, jammed with tiny shops.
 We stopped for lunch and shared a feast that spun around in the center of the table.
-There were few touristy shops, but I stopped at this colorful store to admire all the red goodies, gearing up for Chinese New Year.
+There were few touristy shops, but I stopped at this colorful store to admire all the red goodies, gearing up for Lunar New Year.

 Maybe Another Time